sandrakottos/newfunds/README.md

 ## Features

-- 📤 Drag & drop or browse to upload Excel files
+- Drag & drop or browse to upload Excel files
-- ✅ Select which columns to include
+- Select which columns to include
-- 🧹 Auto-removes disclaimers and empty rows
+- Auto-removes disclaimers and empty rows
-- 💾 Download as CSV or JSON
+- Download as CSV or JSON
+- Professional, clean interface
-- 📱 Mobile responsive
+- Mobile responsive

 ## Quick Start